The April 2020 Business Roundtable

 Notes from the September 2016 Business Roundtable

-The September Williamsburg Business Roundtable was held at the Capitol Pancase House at 802 Capitol Landing Road.
+The September Williamsburg Business Roundtable was held at the Capitol Pancake House at 802 Capitol Landing Road.
 The speaker was Todd Tyree, Executive Director of the Williamsburg Area Transit Authority, and the topic was "Where Transit Goes, Business Grows."

 Todd covered the history, organization, fleet and budget of the authority and touched on a few reasons why public transit can benefit the business community- connect employees to jobs, increase development demand and drive property values, and assist with tourism efforts.
 Todd also talked about a few of the new changes coming to WATA, which includes more frequent stops at certain times of the day and on the busiest routes.